amit05c/Uboric_Clone/README.md

 ## Project Details:

-We are given a task to make a functional clone website of Clockify is the most popular free time tracker and timesheet app for teams of all sizes.
-Unlike all the other time trackers, Clockify lets you have an unlimited number of users for free.
-Clockify is an online app that works in a browser, but you can also install it on your computer or phone.
+We are given a task to make a functional clone website of Uboric.com.
+Uboric is an online e-commerce website for clothes.

-Clockify is used by everyone from freelancers, small businesses, and agencies, to government institutions, NGOs, universities, and Fortune 500 companies.
-We tried our best to clone the website from scratch based on the knowledge gained from unit-6 of Journey (unit 1–6) at Masai School.
-We have imparted the majority of functions that the Clockify.
+We tried our best to clone the website from scratch based on the knowledge gained from unit-5 of Journey (unit 1–5) at Masai School.
+We have imparted the majority of functions that the Uboric.

 <img src="https://outstripinfotech.com/wpword/razi/wp-content/uploads/2022/08/200x80black.png">